April 10, 2019

 While this sort of report addresses the big issues, the effects are felt at a neighbourhood and personal level because the design of cities highlights the complex interactions between the built environment and the way we think, behave and interact with space and other people.

 As long ago as 1970, a researcher called William H Whyte decided to carry out a project looking at the impact of urban spaces on people from an anthropological standpoint.
 Using techniques then most commonly associated with studies of indigenous tribespeople, The Street Life Project examined the relationship between people and their immediate environment in parts of New York.
 They specifically focussed on parks and other social spaces, trying to established what worked about the spaces and what didn’t.
-Their findings were ultimately reported in a short book called The Social Life of Small Urban Spaces and a film, which can be seen here.
+Their findings were ultimately reported in a short book called The Social Life of Small Urban Spaces and a film, fragments of which are available online including this looking at the pleasures of being able to change seating arrangements.
 Many of these issues are also raised in this Ted Talk from Amanda Burden.

 What becomes apparent in both is that the most interesting aspects of human interactions take place in ritualised and predictable forms and that the best spaces can foster those interactions.
 Whyte writes about our tendency to engage with chance meetings in particular ways, to say goodbye as part of a three phase ritual and our propensity to mirror the gestures of the people with whom we come into contact.

 He also identifies the characteristics of the best social spaces including the proportion of sitting space to circulation space and the way we like different levels of light in a space.
 Crucially he also reports that if you want a space to be used, it should be stimulating and enticing.